mathonsunday/reporter/README.md

 TODO
 * Show all answers to a question (most recent answers first) when a user selects a question
   * Include value and timestamp
-* Display answer data over time in a chart using a charting library like PNChart
+* Display answer data over time using a charting library like PNChart
 * [Use sample data to get more insight into app performance](https://www.ibm.com/developerworks/community/blogs/mobileblog/entry/testing_swift_apps_with_data_generators?lang=en)
 * Read and follow the iOS Human Interface Guidelines
   * [Take advantage of the whole screen](http://imgur.com/Nt7wHsr,MmMBJ8D#1)